Victoria Jubilee Head Gold Sovereign

-First medal allignment Sovereign
+First medal alignment Sovereign

-The Victoria Jubilee Head Sovereign re-design marked Queen Victoria’s Golden jubilee (50 years since taking the throne on 20 June 1837).
+The Victoria Jubilee Head Sovereign re-design marked Queen Victoria’s Golden Jubilee (50 years since taking the throne on 20 June 1837).
 Celebrations included a lavish banquet with a long list of illustrious guests including 50 kings and princes and the British heads of the various growing global colonies.
 It was followed the next day by Victoria taking to the streets for a procession in an open carriage, known as a landau.

 Our Expert Opinion

 Considering its huge historical value and significance and relatively low mintage, the Jubilee Head tends to trade far cheaper than the previous Young Head coin and on par with the newer Old Head Victoria Sovereign.
 For this reason, we consider this coin remarkable value.
 We think it could be one whose premium rises faster than others in the future, making it an essential part of a mixed portfolio.
 Team it with other Victoria coins to own the ‘Victoria set’, or perhaps with Half Sovereigns and some Britannias to achieve a mix of value. diversity and upside potential.
-If you’re able to buy the version with the shieldback without paying a huge premium, then this could have particular appeal and rise in value quickly.
+If you’re able to buy the version with the shield back without paying a huge premium, then this could have a particular appeal and rise in value quickly.

 Orders are delivered free of charge within the UK only.